gap-system/GapWWW/Contacts/People/Council/council.md

 In its role as editorial board, the GAP Council coordinates the process by which submitted GAP packages are refereed.
-In that sense, the Council chairman acts as editor in chief, and the other members function as "associate editors," after the fashion of some journals.
+In that sense, the Council Chair acts as editor in chief, and the other members function as "associate editors," after the fashion of some journals.
 It is appropriate to obtain advice on submitting a package from any of the Council members.
 To submit a package, the Chair